-A 1 Stop Personal Financial Questionnaire for Mr M was completed by Mr R, this is dated 12 July 2011.
+A 1 Stop Personal Financial Questionnaire for Mr E was completed by Mr R, this is dated 5 July 2011.
 Amongst other things, it's noted in this document that:

-- Mr M was looking to plan for a secure retirement. - Mr M "had an external investment opportunity presented to him for the purchase of a hotel room style investment in Cape Verde and also investments into alternative investments." - Mr M was unhappy with the charges and lack of growth on his existing pension plans and they didn't allow investments into "self chosen investments which is they (sic) key objective seeing their chosen choice of their external alternative investments path". - 1 Stop had been asked to conduct research and give recommendations on a suitable SIPP that would accept such investments. - "Clients are...aware that the investment which has been self chosen to sit within the SIPP to be arranged are unregulated and not covered by the Financial Services Compensation Scheme." - Mr M accepted a high degree of risk for his pension planning. - The investments that are to be chosen for the SIPP are not the responsibility of 1 Stop and no advice has been given on investments that will be held in the SIPP in any way or form. - "The clients wanted a flexible SIPP contract that would allow full access to funding alternative investments....Advice issues were conducted around available SIPP companies that will allow these investment areas."
+- Mr E was looking to plan for a secure retirement. - Mr E "had an external investment opportunity presented to him for the purchase of a hotel room style investment in the Caribbean and also investments into alternative investments." - Mr E was unhappy with the charges and lack of growth on his existing pension plans and they didn't allow investments into "self chosen investments which is they (sic) key objective seeing their chosen choice of their external alternative investments path". - 1 Stop had been asked to conduct research and give recommendations on a suitable SIPP that would accept such investments. - Advice on all other financial areas had been declined and the only advice requested and acted upon was his pension planning only. - Mr E didn't want to disclose full information about his income and expenditure, liabilities, assets or insurance as he didn't see this as being relevant to pension advice.
+Mr E was aware of the restricted advice that could be given due this nondisclosure. - Mr E was aware of the style of investment he was entering and full details would be included in the suitability report.

+- "Clients are...aware that the investment which has been self chosen to sit within the SIPP to be arranged are unregulated and not covered by the Financial Services Compensation Scheme." - The investments that are to be chosen for the SIPP are not the responsibility of 1 Stop and no advice has been given on investments that will be held in the SIPP in any way or form. - "The clients wanted a flexible SIPP contract that would allow full access to funding a Caribbean property investment and other alternative investments and advice issues were only conducted around available SIPP companies that will allow this investment area."

-Mr M signed a declaration at the end of the Personal Financial Questionnaire on 12 August 2011.
+Mr E signed a declaration at the end of the Personal Financial Questionnaire on 5 July 2011.

-A 1 Stop Pension Review report dated 12 July 2011, and prepared for Mr M by Mr R, records, amongst other things, that:
+A 1 Stop Pension Review report dated 8 August 2011, and prepared for Mr E by Mr R, records, amongst other things, that:

-- Mr M had four existing pension plans without guarantees and with a combined transfer value of a little under £105,000. - 1 Stop's fee was a one off fee, deductible from the fund value at the outset, to cover the set up advice, recommendations and liability for advising on the course of action and a suitable SIPP provider. - Due to the volume of new business it had introduced to L&C, 1 Stop had been able to negotiate lower fees on Mr M's behalf. - It had chosen L&C has a suitable SIPP provider based on the funds that Mr M had to transfer and the type of investment portfolio he'd chosen. - The L&C SIPP offered full access to alternative investments. - There were strong indications that switching to a SIPP would be more advantageous for Mr M. - The switch would allow Mr M to invest into the investments that he'd chosen, and which his former schemes wouldn't allow. - Moving the monies to the SIPP would give Mr M flexibility, control and a choice of future investments, including alternative investments. - If Mr M decided to transfer a full report would be provided covering the advantages and disadvantages of doing so.
+- Mr E had two existing pension plans without guarantees and with a combined transfer value of a little under £100,000. - 1 Stop's fee of £1,495 was a one off fee, deductible from the fund value at the outset, to cover the set up advice, recommendations and liability for advising on the course of action and a suitable SIPP provider. - It had chosen L&C as a suitable SIPP provider based on the funds that Mr E had to transfer and the type of investment portfolio he'd chosen. - The L&C SIPP offered full access to alternative investments. - There were strong indications that switching to a SIPP would be more advantageous for Mr E. - The switch would allow Mr E to invest into the investments that he'd chosen, and which his former schemes wouldn't allow. - Moving the monies to the SIPP would give Mr E flexibility, control and a choice of future investments, including alternative investments. - If Mr E decided to transfer a full report would be provided covering the advantages and disadvantages of doing so.

-We've been provided with a document titled "Research Notes for: [Mr M]" dated 20 July 2011.
+We've been provided with a document titled "Research Notes for: (Mr E)" dated 20 July 2011.
 From the contents it appears that this was an internal 1 Stop note.
 Amongst other things, it's recorded in the note that: